Use Cases How It Works Agent Deliberation Security Blog Docs Pricing Login Get Started →

 corla login

 On success, you'll receive a token.
-The CLI will show you how to set it:
+The CLI prints the export command:

 export CORLA_TOKEN=eyJhbGci...your-token-here

-Add this to your shell profile (~/.zshrc or ~/.bashrc) so it persists across terminal sessions.
+Add it to your shell profile (~/.zshrc or ~/.bashrc) so it persists across terminal sessions.
+Tokens expire; corla refresh silently rotates an expiring token without opening a browser or re-prompting.

 Keep your token private.
 Never commit it to git, share it in chat, or include it in screenshots.
 It grants access to your enterprise's context.
-If compromised, ask your admin to revoke the grant.
+If compromised, change your password (corla set-password) and ask your admin to revoke the active sessions.

 3